enzuru/.emacs.d/README.md

 - `C-x C-s(aves)` a buffer for me.
 - `C-x C-w(here)` let’s me find where a function is defined in a language agnostic basis.

+I redefine C-x C-c because advanced Emacs users almost never exit Emacs and therefore don’t need a hotkey when `save-buffers-exit-emacs` will do.

 ### Lisp

 These bindings cover the most important things you'll do while hacking Lisp code in either Elisp, SLY, Geiser, or CIDER: